09 February 2018

 "As the mark is linked to membership of the European Single Market we would also encourage Government to be thinking about retaining, or exploring alternatives to, the CE marking as part of Brexit discussions, so that the UK does not become a dumping ground for unsafe toys if we can no longer rely on a CE marking."

-For more information on CE marking see the 'Product safety' section of the website.
+For more information on CE marking see the 'Product safety' Quick Guide and its associated In-depth Guides.